- Estate Planning

 - Approved for CLE Credit on National Academy of Continuing Legal Education website.

-For the second consecutive year, Ms. Glazier has been selected as a Michigan Super Lawyer by Thomson Reuters, the world’s leading source of information for the legal industry.
+For the fourth consecutive year, Ms. Glazier has been selected as a Michigan Super Lawyer by Thomson Reuters, the world’s leading source of information for the legal industry.

 Her divorce experience is diverse and has included a myriad of issues, including, but not limited to, valuation of closely held business interests, the impact of pre-marital, gifted and inherited property, custody and parenting time, child support, spousal support, equitable division of the marital estate and obligations, pre- and postnuptial agreements, division of retirement benefits, and tax implications.